judefdiv/gdscpp/README.md

 Text and nodes are not fully supported.

-AREF and box is currently not supported.
+Box is currently not supported.